Ideas-Laboratory/t-fdp/source_code/README.md

-Here implements a python solver, which followed d3-force simulation framework, for simulating forces in [t-FDP](#) model.
+Here implements a python simulation solver, which followed d3-force simulation framework, for simulating forces in [t-FDP](#) model.
 # Setup

 The code is tested under ubuntu 20.04.